Structure of non-negative posets of Dynkin type $\mathbb{A}_n$: Main results

-One of the methods to prove that a particular poset $I$ is indefinite is to show that it contains a subposet $J\subseteq I$ that is indefinite (we use this argument in the proof of \Cref{thm:quiverdegmax2}\ref{thm:quiverdegmax2:cycle:onesink:posite}).
-In the following lemma, a list of indefinite posets used further in the paper is presented. \begin{lemma} If $I$ is such a finite partially ordered set, that its Hasse quiver $\CH(I)$ is isomorphic with any of the shapes $\CF_1,\ldots,\CF_7$ given in \Cref{tbl:indefposets}, then $I$ is indefinite. \end{lemma} \begin{proof} First, we recall that an `unoriented edge' in a diagram means that both arrow (arc) orientations are permissible, see \Cref{remark:hassepath:anyorient}.
-In other words, diagrams $\CF_1,\ldots,\CF_7$ describe $776$ different posets.
+One of the methods to prove that a particular poset $I$ is indefinite is to show that it contains a subposet $J\subseteq I$ that is indefinite (we use this argument in the proof of Theorem~\ref{thm:digraphdegmax2}\ref{thm:digraphdegmax2:cycle:onesink:posite}).
+The following lemma presents a list of indefinite posets used further in the paper.

+\begin{lemma} If $I$ is such a finite poset, that its Hasse digraph $\CH(I)$ is isomorphic with any of the digraphs $\CF_1,\ldots,\CF_7$ given in \Cref{tbl:indefposets}, then $I$ is indefinite. { } \end{lemma} \begin{proof} First, we recall that an `unoriented edge' in a diagram means that both arrow orientations are permissible, see \Cref{remark:hassepath:anyorient}.
+In other words, diagrams $\CF_1,\ldots,\CF_{7}$ describe $777$ different, non-isomorphic posets.